 Every local community has its clergy and houses of worship which, through formal and informal networks, constitute an invisible civic backbone of society.
 Clergy of different faiths may disagree with points of theology and practice but recognize a common emphasis on elevating character and improving the world.
 Clergy can apply the deep wisdom and transcendent principles of their different faiths to unify their communities in shared civic values.

-Planning and hosting a public celebration.
-(Planning: March-June 2026, Event: around July 4, 2026) From the congregational sessions, a group will form to prepare a public celebration sometime around July 4, 2026.
-Each cluster of congregations will create something unique – a mix of music, words, and activities that best communicate the vision of that group of people.
-Our faith250 website will offer best practices for civic rituals, serve as a brainstorming hub, and resource library (based on ideas uploaded by participating clergy).
-The eventual July 4th celebrations will be public, affirming our shared belief in America.
+Ritual.
+And finally, plan and host a public civic ritual.
+From the congregational gatherings, establish a subgroup of clergy and engaged laity to start planning a public civic ritual for sometime around July 4th, 2026.
+Each cluster will create something unique – a mix of music, words, and activities that best communicates the vision of that group and speaks to local civic needs.
+This website will offer best practices for civic rituals, serve as a brainstorming hub, and a resource library (based on ideas uploaded by participating clergy).
+You will adapt, add, subtract, and fully design your ritual.
+There are not requirements.
+The planning will likely run concurrent with fellowship activities.
+Click here for more detailed guidance.